Kartaverse/.github/profile/README.md

 "Karta" is the Swedish word for map.
 With KartaVR you can stitch, composite, retouch, and remap any kind of panoramic video: from any projection to any projection.
 This provides the essential tools for 360VR, panoramic video stitching, depthmap, lightfield, and fulldome image editing workflows.

 Kartaverse makes it a breeze to accessibly and affordably create content for use with virtual reality HMDs (head mounted displays) and fulldome theatres by providing ready to go scripts, templates, plugins, and command-line tools that allow you to work efficiently with XR media.
 The toolset works inside of Blackmagic Design's powerful node based [Fusion Studio](https://www.blackmagicdesign.com/products/fusion) and [DaVinci Resolve Studio](https://www.blackmagicdesign.com/products/davinciresolve/) software.
-Note: Resolve (free) v19.1 is no longer supported.
+Note: Resolve (Free) v19.0.3 supported.

 # Installation